Ngā here whakarahi tāone i Wakapirau

 Questions and answers

-Properties south of the river in live-zoned land will be able to connect to the wastewater network when the new Snells Beach Wastewater Treatment Plant is operational.
-This is expected to be in mid to late 2025.
+Properties south of the river in live-zoned land will be able to connect to the wastewater network when the new Snells Beach Wastewater Treatment Plant and its connecting infrastructure are through the commissioning period.
+This is expected to be in early 2026.

-A new north-west growth servicing pipeline – currently in the design phase – will alleviate growth restrictions in north Warkworth when it's completed in 2028.
+A new growth servicing pipeline – currently in the detailed design phase – will alleviate growth restrictions in north Warkworth when it's completed in late 2027.

-Auckland Council may still grant resource consents, but with conditions that mean development cannot connect to the wastewater network until our new treatment plant in Snells Beach is operational and the north-west growth servicing pipeline is completed.
+Auckland Council may still grant resource consents, but with conditions that mean development cannot connect to the wastewater network until the north-west growth servicing pipeline is completed.

 We recommend you get in touch with us to discuss your development before you invest significant time and money in the resource consent process.